Reohna/LinuxAssignment3/README.md

 # Beginner Tutorial

-This is a tutorial that would guide the reader through the following steps.
+This is a tutorial that would guide you through the following steps.

 Starting from a Fresh Debian 12 server on digitalocean Create a new regular user: